If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Expert Tip

-Try combining 1 tablespoon of dish soap, ¼ cup of vinegar, and 2 gallons of water.
-Mix these in a large bucket and use as you would soapy water in the instructions above.
+For a heavy-duty degreaser, mix 1 tablespoon of dish soap, ¼ cup of vinegar, and 2 gallons of warm water in a bucket.

 • Time: 30-45 minutes